Tuna-on-a-bagel/synthData/README.md

 # Synthetic Data generation overview

 Blender version:    3.6.0

 Python Version:     3.9.13

 This package is designed to collaborate with blender files in order to generate synthetic images for training AI vision models.
 The current implementation is able to provide ground truth or custom bounding boxes for object detection.
 There are several utility files associated with this package:
   * spawDirs.py:          Used to create consistent directory structures across all datasets
+  * setupEnvironment.py   Used to register custom classes to aid in synthetic data generation from blender UI
-  * synthGen<x>.py:       Handles .blend file and generation parameters, renders and stores images, initial csv, and vertex projectoin array
+  * synthGen.py:          Handles .blend file and generation parameters, renders and stores images, initial csv, and vertex projectoin array
-  * blenderTools<x>.py:   Stores functions called from synthGen<x>.py
+  * blenderTools.py:      Stores functions called from synthGen.py
-  * buildDataSet<x>.py:   Used to handle unique variations of csvv/jsonl file creation, also handles identifying image coordinates for bounding boxes
+  * buildDataSet.py:      Used to handle unique variations of csvv/jsonl file creation, also handles identifying image coordinates for bounding boxes

 The majority of the work that will be done is through the blender UI.
 A tutorial video for working with this specific package can be found
 at: _LinkToVideo_